DnomaidGit/AndroidIotMqtt/README.md

 4. [Links](#links)
 ### General Info
 ***
-It is an Android application that consists of creating a Mqtt client connected to a Broker of the same local network.
-We can add from a predetermined list of IoT devices.
-In this list we have devices with Tasmota firmware and Zigbee2Mqtt connected devices.
-The configuration is very easy since the Topics are automatically created and added directly to a Dashboard.
+This is an open source code to build an Android application for IoT.
+It consists of creating a Mqtt client connected to a Broker in the same local network.
+We will be able to add from a predetermined list different IoT devices.
+In this list we have Tasmota and Zigbee2Mqtt devices.
+The configuration is very simple since the Topics are automatically created and added directly to a Dashboard.

 ## List of IoT devices
 ***
-A list of technologies used within the project:
+A list of IoT devices used within the project:
 * Sonoff20 (Tasmota)
 * TuyaZigbeeSensor (Zigbee2Mqtt)
 * AqaraTemp (Zigbee2Mqtt)